 Amongst the anxiety and concerns there was also excitement among the group.
 These forced ways of working offer an opportunity to prove that a new rhetoric can be created about presenteeism and flexibility and liberate staff into innovative new cultures that support wellbeing, offer flexibility and still enable organisations and individuals to thrive.
 Through disruption comes creativity.

-One member (whose team have all moved to home working), had the excellent idea to set up a daily virtual coffee morning as a way of ensuring everyone has the chance to connect and check in if they need it.
+One member (whose team have all moved to home working), had an excellent idea to set up a daily virtual coffee morning as a way of ensuring everyone has the chance to connect, continue learning together and check in if they need it.

 Key concerns emerging from our conversation: